sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - No formal process to review/maintain/update
 - No formal process for devs to indicate new events or change in log messages.
 - III party code like BGP, changes the log messages nearly in every release.
 Keeping upto that with no formal process could lead to missing events.
-  - Multiple variation of messages for single event
+  - Multiple variation of messages for single event.
 - As it is dependent on syslogs, the latency from event occurrence to action, can be long.
 - Every message is matched against every regex - redundant/expensive.
+- Severity level of an event is not tagged along.

 ## What we bring in
 1) No more scanning logs for events, but SONiC switch publishes events.